 The question of sandwich-hood sounds like something a monk might ponder on a mountaintop.
-But the answer has real-world implications.
-On several occasions, governments have weighed in on the food industry’s right to use the delectable label.
-Here’s where the law stands on the great sandwich debate.
+But the answer has real-world implications: On several occasions, governments have ruled on the food industry’s right to use the delectable label; even the late Ruth Bader Ginsburg weighed in on the matter.

 When Qdoba threatened to encroach on the territory of a Panera Bread in Shrewsbury, Massachusetts, the owners of the bakery franchise fought back.
 They claimed the Mexican chain’s arrival would violate their lease agreement with the White City Shopping Center—specifically the clause that prohibits the strip mall from renting to other sandwich restaurants.
 “We were surprised at the suit because we think it’s common sense that a burrito is not a sandwich,” Jeff Ackerman, owner of the Qdoba franchise group, told The Boston Globe.